 “So it’s got this sense of both the ancient and the highly modern from Japanese culture,” Mitchell says.

 Secret Love in Peach Blossom Land was first produced in 1986 and is considered the first contemporary play in China.
-It has never previously been presented in Australia, and Lai will be in Adelaide for the OzAsia performaces.
+It has never previously been presented in Australia, and Lai will be in Adelaide for the OzAsia performances.

 The play tells the story of two very different drama troupes who are mistakenly booked to use the same theatre space.